2026 FIFA World Cup: Draw

-The 48 teams will be divided into four pots of 12.
-Pot 1 will consist of the three hosts and the top nine teams in the November 2025 FIFA world rankings not including the hosts.
-Pots 2, 3, and 4 will consist of the remaining teams according to the rankings.
-(Note: The seeding method for the six playoff winners not known at the time of the draw is yet to be confirmed.)
-The 12 groups will be randomly formed by selecting one team from each of the four pots.
-Except for UEFA, which can have up to two teams in the same group, two teams from the same confederation cannot be put in the same group.
+The 48 teams were divided into four pots of 12.
+Pot 1 consisted of the three hosts and the top nine teams from the November 2025 FIFA Men's World Ranking.
+Pots 2, 3, and 4 consisted of the remaining teams according to the ranking.
+The four winners of the UEFA playoffs and the two winners of the inter-confederation playoffs were not known at the time of the draw and thus were automatically allocated to Pot 4.
+The 12 groups were randomly formed by selecting one team from each of the four pots.
+With the exception of UEFA, no group could have more than one team from the same confederation drawn into it.